durrantlab/autogrow4/tutorial/TUTORIAL.md

 python /autogrow4/RunAutogrow.py --help
 ```

-Custom options such as Custom Filters, Docking software, reaction libraries...
+Custom options such as custom filters, docking software, reaction libraries,
-are provided in other parts of the tutorial.
-Additionally a description of how
+etc., are described in other parts of the tutorial.
+Additionally, a
-to prepare the receptor file is also provided in Section "Prepping Receptor".
+description of how to prepare the receptor file is also provided in the
-Details for preparing Source Compound Files are provided directly below.
+section "Prepping Receptor".
+Details for preparing source compound files are
+provided directly below.

 ### Source Compound Files

-Source Compound files are provided to AutoGrow4 as a path to a tab-delineated
+Source compound files simply tab-delineated SMILES files (.SMI).
+Specify the
-SMILES file (.SMI) using the parameter `--source_compound_file`.
+path using the parameter `--source_compound_file`.

 Examples of source compound files can be found at
 `/autogrow4/source_compounds/`